 Congratulations to Laura Ordaz, our 2020 Young Professional of the Year!

 Nominations were put forward by community members based on the young professionals’ contributions to the community through civic engagement, entrepreneurship, and leadership.
-The 2020 nominees are:
+The 2020 nominees were:

 Rebecca Beach has been the Loan Program Manager at the Northwest Commission since May of 2018.
 In her position, she manages and markets the organization’s loan programs, interviews potential borrowers, analyzing applications, and communicates with funding sources.
 Previously, she worked as a Real Estate Lending Director at Clarion County Community Bank.